Richard-Nguyen-UofG/AssortedPrograms/README.md

 usually just tools to help with small tasks or to fulfill a curiosity.

 # F1 Championship Permutations
-Calculates the number of F1 championship permutations won by a driver given the score system (number of available places) and driver's points (number of drivers).
+Calculates the number of F1 championship permutations won by each driver given the score system (number of available places) and driver's points (number of drivers).